pulumi/registry/themes/default/content/registry/packages/kubernetes/_index.md

 The following SDKs are available to work with IaaS resources, and managed or self-managed Kubernetes clusters.

-The packages are available in Node.js (Javascript and Typescript), Python, Go, and .NET.
+The packages are available in Node.js (Javascript and Typescript), Python, Go, .NET and Java.

 - AWS: [`pulumi/aws`](https://github.com/pulumi/aws)
 - Azure: [`pulumi/azure-native`](https://github.com/pulumi/pulumi-azure-native)